Applying sustainable design to meet the diverse needs of a school community

 The new facility provides an aspirational, inclusive and mature feel to the school, incorporating wide, dual-use corridors with breakout spaces, informal learning niches, flexible dining areas and an immersive space for presentations and performances.
 A state-of-the-art science faculty incorporates flexible partitioning for larger group learning and provides external learning decks for outdoor experiments.

-The school facility targets a BREEAM International “Very Good” Rating with orientation, fenestration and solar shading designed to utilise the latest climate Based Daylight Modelling (CBDM) procedures to ensure maximum natural light, supplemented by low energy LED lighting when required.
+Created with sustainability in mind, the school was rated BREEAM ‘Very Good’ with orientation, fenestration and solar shading designed using advanced daylight modelling to ensure maximum impact from natural light, supplemented by low energy LED lighting throughout.